extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 - OpenCore 5.8

 ## Confirmed working
-- Fast boot
+- Quick boot into MacOS and rock solid
 - NVRAM if CFG Lock is disabled (see below)
+- Fan and CPU temp information
+- iMessage,Handoff and Approve with Apple Watch
-- Sleep/Wake from bluetooth mouse or keyboard
+- Sleep and Wake from bluetooth mouse or keyboard
 - Framebuffer for hardware acceleration (encoding/decoding/preview) including AppleTV DRM movies and SideCar
 ![](https://github.com/extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i7-9900k-5700XT/blob/master/screenshot/Screenshot%20Framebuffer.png)